Last Updated on January 28, 2025

 Picnic Along Any Canal

-You don’t find a lot of park benches along the avenues of Amsterdam or even in its parks.
+You won’t find a lot of park benches along the avenues of Amsterdam or even in its parks.
 Don’t let that deter you, however, since every canal in the city is a ready-made picnic spot.

 Dublin